YOUR FAVORITE PT

 He became recognized as a board certified Orthopedic Clinical Specialist (OCS) in 2015 and a Certified Manual Physical Therapist (CMPT) through the North American Institute of Manual Physical Therapy (NAIOMT) in 2016.
 In 2019, he became a Certified Orthopedic Manipulative Therapist (COMT) and a graduate of the NAIOMT fellowship program, earning the title of FAAOMPT (Fellow of the American Academy of Orthopedic Manual Physical Therapists).

+He developed a course titled, "Two Truths and a Lie.
+Unpacking Cervicogenic Dizziness: Evaluation and Management."
+He has lab assisted for numerous ASPIRE OMT and NAIOMT's orthopedic manual therapy continuing education courses taught in the state of Florida.
 He is now a clinical instructor with ASPIRE OMT .
 He hosts monthly journal clubs that are open to physical therapists interested in discussion of the latest research on topics related to the orthopedic setting.

 He is the creator of Your Favorite PT mentor program designed for physical therapists seeking to gain advanced clinical reasoning and manual therapy skills in their journey to become master clinicians.
 Throughout his career, he has been involved in creating learning opportunities for his peers and interdisciplinary team through journal clubs, case reviews and numerous department presentations.
 Early in his career he served as a blog writer for Florida's #1 hospital in which he illustrated the management of current sport injuries from a physical therapist's perspective, writing about athletes such as Tiger Woods, Peyton Manning and the late Kobe Bryant.